Martinson1252/ImageSplitter/README.md

 # ImageSplitter
 It's a simple program that splits images vertically into 2 parts.
-The spot where the single image will be is splitted, is defined by user's ratio input.
+The spot where a single image will be is splitted, is defined by user's ratio input.
 Program creates 2 folders: source and cropped.
 In source folder user has to manually move all images,
 wheras cropped folder is used to store cropped images.